City Studies

 For more information, visit the Department of Human Geography website.

 The Department of Human Geography offers pre-professional programs for students interested in career paths that may be city-related.
 Students acquire a combination of conceptual, methodological, and critical skills relevant in a variety of professional fields including city planning, real estate development, transportation, housing, community development, urban governance, and city management.
-The Specialist, Major and Minor Program in City Studies are multidisciplinary: they are designed to give students the opportunity to see how they might apply ideas about cities from the social sciences and kindred disciplines in their field of professional interest.
+The Specialist, Major/Major (Co-op), and Minor Program in City Studies are multidisciplinary: they are designed to give students the opportunity to see how they might apply ideas about cities from the social sciences and kindred disciplines in their field of professional interest.
 The programs also offer preparation for students interested in pursuing graduate education in a field of study related to cities.

 Guidelines for First-year course selection